cloudify-examples/example-use-cases/opensource_case/app/README.md

 * keystone_region

 ## How to run?
-* Upload to the Cloudify manager the following plugins:
+* Upload to the Cloudify manager all the required blueprints:
+** HAProxy
+** HTTPD
-** OpenStack plugin
+** PFSense
-* Upload network topolgy blueprint.
+* Upload service_chaining blueprint.
-* Deploy the blueprint with the relevant inputs and secrets and with the deployment id of network.
+* Deploy the blueprint with the relevant inputs and secrets.